-The Prison Art Foundation was established in 2012 following its founder Jorge Cueto’s dream of creating a large rehabilitation project in Mexican Penitentiaries.
-The foundation developed a training plan that offers the skills needed for imprisoned persons to be employed in the production of high quality fashion products.
-Every piece is tattooed utilizing the same method of tattooing done on the human body, giving way to the unique and exclusive designs.
+The Prison Art Project (NGO) was established in 2012 following its founder Jorge Cueto’s dream of creating a large rehabilitation program in Mexican penitentiaries.
+The foundation developed a training plan that offers the art and design skills needed for imprisoned people to be employed in the production of high-quality fashion products.

 “We decided to develop the project based on the tattoo, and we created a machine that, instead of tattooing the human body, could tattoo leather and produce unique, artistic bags.” -Jorge Cueto

 After spending 11 months in the Puente Grande prison in Jalisco, and later being declared innocent, Jorge Cueto started Prison Art.
 The brand sells leather products decorated with one-of-a-kind tattoos designed and carried out by current and former prisoners.
 Meanwhile, the parallel, non-profit Prison Art Project seeks to instruct and employ incarcerated individuals while they serve their sentences.
 Upon leaving prison, the program’s participants are offered employment in various departments of Prison Art to complete the process of reintegration into society.

 While Jorge Cueto was in prison, he realized the situation many were confronting inside: